shinkiseki/MorePortraitsInZero/README.md

 *   [Kyuuhachi](https://github.com/kyuuhachi) for the development of the dds2itp tool used for developing half-bust portraits, as well as the development of a compatible version of the Inevitable Zero mod.

 ## Changelog
+*   2023-03-30: Updated README to acknowledge compatibility with GOG version.
 *   2023-03-28: Updated README to acknowledge compatibility with latest patch v1.4.6.
 *   2023-03-22: Added two Aeolia portraits.
 Updated Lynn and Aeolia closed-eyes portraits, using Towa as a base.
 *   2023-03-15: Updated README to link to More Portraits in Azure.